aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmfintersectcliprect/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmfintersectcliprect/
 ---

-The META_INTERSECTCLIPRECT record sets the clipping region in the<br/>                playback device context to the intersection of the existing clipping<br/>                region and the specified rectangle.
+**Summary:** The META_INTERSECTCLIPRECT record sets the clipping region in the<br/>                playback device context to the intersection of the existing clipping<br/>                region and the specified rectangle.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)